Swayam4717/communication_support/README.md

 - Android overlay reliability can vary by device/OEM battery settings.
 On the tested OnePlus device, alerts worked after required permissions and battery/background settings were enabled.
 After extended screen-off idle time, Android/OxygenOS may delay FCM data-message delivery.
 When delivery occurs, the native overlay appears correctly.
 Future hardening may add a system notification fallback for long-idle/OEM-restricted states.
 - Locked-device notification behavior is future work and not production-ready.
-- Saved templates are local-only through AsyncStorage.
+- Saved templates are local-only through AsyncStorage and are shared across rooms on the same parent browser/device.
 - Uploaded option images should avoid sensitive personal photos because pilot Storage rules allow readable image URLs.
 - Production auth, room ownership, and account-based template sync are future work.
 - iOS child attention-capture support is not implemented.
 - Expo Go is not sufficient for child-side testing because the app uses native Android modules and native speech recognition.
-- Speech recognition and word-level matching depend on Android speech service availability, option wording, and real-world noise conditions.
-Ambiguous or very similar options may ask the child to try again.
+- Speech recognition and word-level practice depend on Android speech service availability, parent speech-pattern wording, and real-world noise conditions.
 - This is a controlled-pilot MVP, not a production security model.

 ---